rev3r/ProperHelloWorld/README.md

 # Null checking

-I know that this code doesn't check for `null` anywhere.
+I know that this code doesn't check for potential `null` dereference.

 This would unnecessarily pollute source code.